PREETCHAUHAN/YT-DOWNLOADER/README.md

 ```
 start - Check Bot Online 🔔
 help - How To Use The Bot 🆘
-about - Something About Me ✌️
+about - Something About Me 😌
 thumbnail - generate video thumbnail 🌁
+date - check date and time 🕰️

 ```